kibook/s1kd-tools/tools/s1kd-newdml/README.md

 Print the file name of the newly created DML.

 -w &lt;inwork&gt;
-The inwork number of the new data module.
+The inwork number of the new DML.

 --version
 Show version information.